ProfessorAshley/professorashley/README.md

 ## Hi there 👋 :DDDDDDDDDDDDDDDDD

 - [@ProfessorAshley](https://github.com/professorashley)
-- 🔭 I’m currently working on 'My Web Application'
+- 🔭 I’m currently working on Nothing
-- 🌱 I’m currently learning 'How to not die in the Andromeda Galaxy 101' and 'How to not code in Rust 101'
+- 🌱 I’m currently reading 'How to not code in Rust 101'
 - 🌌 I'm working in the Andromeda Galaxy.
 - 🚦 I'm not actually a professor...